Table of Contents

 - Erastia was secretly working on Time Devices.
 The insane people running the planet were hellbent on controlling all of time.
 The Time Cops tried to destroy the devices, but Xavier fled with one of the devices.
 To make matters worse, he didn't even know what he'd stolen.

-- In an event that the details of have been lost to history, Autumnus used some sort of unknown being to destroy Erastia.
+- In an event that the details of have been lost to history, Autumnus used some sort of unknown being or technique to destroy Erastia.
 Most of Erastia's population was destroyed... but somehow the planet survived as a post-apocalyptic mess.

 - Xavier fled.
 Shortly after, he experienced severe memory loss several times.
 Traces of his past actions left behind suggest he worked with resistance fighters against the Time Cops in the past.
 More recently, he worked with the Original Questers (which is chronicled in the 'Original SSQ' story logs) and defended a planet named Nintendus from a series of video game villains and some other not-so-video-game-ish villains.